 Chalmette National Cemetery's Frequently Asked Questions

 Is this cemetery the oldest national cemetery?
 Chalmette National Cemetery is not the oldest national cemetery, but it is the oldest in-ground cemetery in the New Orleans area.
 On July 17, 1862, President Abraham Lincoln approved legislation establishing national cemeteries for armed forces that fought for the United States.
 Chalmette National Cemetery was established in May of 1864.
+A pdf of a short history of the national cemetery is here; you are welcome to download and print this information.

 What is the earliest burial at the cemetery?
 The earliest burial was just after the cemetery was established in 1864.
 The first burials were disinterred soldiers from local hospital cemeteries in New Orleans which continued until 1866.
 Between 1867 and 1868, over 7,000 internments would be from surrounding city and fortification cemeteries.